Jollywatt/notes/notes/hyperbolic-space-of-gaussians.note.typ

 			}).join()
 			circle((0,0), radius: 3pt, fill: eastern, stroke: none) }))
-		See @poincare-plane-to-disk for a more detailed visualisation of this mapping.
+		See @poincare-plane-to-disk[this Desmos plot] for a more detailed visualisation of this mapping.
-		Its Jacobian is
+		The Jacobian is:
 		$
 		dif z |-> (-2 dif z)/(z + i)^2
 		$